Hannah-RS/planetesimal-magnetic-history/README.md

 The `Plotting_scripts` directory contains the results of an example run and `Example_output_plots.ipynb` contains some example plots.

 ## Citing the model
 If you use this model please cite Sanderson et. al. 2024a.
 This paper will be submitted soon.
-If you would like to cite the model in the meantime, please use the Zenodo link.
+If you would like to cite the model in the meantime, please use the Zenodo doi.

 ## Issues
-If you have any questions about the code please email hannah.sanderson@earth.ox.ac.uk.
+If you have any questions about the code please email hannah.sanderson"at"earth.ox.ac.uk.
 If there are any issues or bugs in the code please raise an [issue](https://github.com/Hannah-RS/learning-model/issues)

 ## References